 This pesto can be served alone.
 I decided to add taggiasca olives.
 These are small fruity olives from Liguria.
 They are also the same type of olives that the French use for salad Nicoise, although the Nicoise olives go through a different curing process.
 I love using these olives and they worked so well together with the pumpkin and orange pesto!
 If you decide to add olives, the best way is to heat a little oil in a medium sized frying pan, fry the olives for a little then add your pre-made pesto.
 Mix the olives into the sauce well and when the pasta is cooked, drain it and add it to the sauce.
 Mix well and serve!

-With or without olives, I’m sure you’ll enjoy this dish.
-I used casarecce pasta as it’s one of my favourites, particularly for pesto sauces.
-If you cannot find this pasta, you could also use penne, fusilli, cavatappi, gemelli, elbow macaroni or other short tubular pasta.
+With or without olives, I'm sure you'll enjoy this dish.
+I used casarecce pasta as it's one of my favourites, particularly for pesto sauces.
+If you cannot find this pasta, you can use short tubular pasta like penne, fusilli, cavatappi, gemelli, elbow macaroni or homemade casarecce.